 Who says there can be only one?

 Well, other than Jet Lee, I don't believe there is a rule that there can be only one - survey to a client in our case.
 Now, having said that, if our surveys are 30 questions, you had better NOT send more than 1, heck, I would say please, don't even send that one.
 BUT, if we are asking 1 question, I don't think too many would object to another question in a day or so IF we provided VALUE with that question.

-We as businesses have tried to automate the customer interactions way too much in my opinion- we could spend an entire book on how to keep customers "in the fold" and make them feel valued - but I submit to you that sending a long survey does NOT instill a sense of value.
-To me, it's like sitting on the corner with your cup hanging out for passers by.
-Nothing wrong with that if that's all you have, but we should be treating our CUSTOMERS with much more respect.
+We could spend an entire book on keeping customers "in the fold" and making them feel valued - but I submit to you that sending a long survey will NOT instill a sense of our company's value.

 Founding Fellow, IOIHAN Research